celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 Contracts deployed to a live network without the `getVersion()` function, such as the original set of core contracts, are to be considered version `1.1.0.0`.

 ## Build and Release Process
+When a release branch is audited and ready for release, the corresponding commit will be tagged according to [Release management in Git/Github](#Release-management-in-Git/Github).
+All contracts at this commit that differ from the current contracts will all be built and deployed at once.
+The version number of each contract will reflect changes since the previous release, according to [Versioning](#Versioning).
+The github CI ensures that all versioning accurately reflects the changes made since the previous release, and this will be further reinforced when using the release scripts below.

+### Build and Release Scripts
-Using the following scripts, new contracts can be built and deployed alongside a corresponding on-chain governance proposal.
-Run the following scripts from the branch with the new release contracts:
+Using the following scripts, new contracts will be built and deployed alongside a corresponding on-chain governance proposal.
+Run the following scripts from the tagged commit with the new release contracts:

 ```bash
 ## Script 1 ##